Joe Morgan, driving force of Big Red Machine, dies at 77

+CINCINNATI (AP) — At 5-foot-7, he was the smallest cog in the Big Red Machine.
+And to his star-powered teammates, Joe Morgan was a driving force, too.

-CINCINNATI (AP) — Joe Morgan, the Hall of Fame second baseman who became the sparkplug of the Big Red Machine and the prototype for baseball’s artificial turf era, has died.
+Morgan, the Hall of Fame second baseman who became the sparkplug of dominant Cincinnati teams in the mid-1970s and the prototype for baseball’s artificial turf era, has died.
 He was 77.

 He died at his home Sunday in Danville, California, family spokesman James Davis said in statement Monday.
 Morgan was suffering from a nerve condition, a form of polyneuropathy.